 You just got back from a hunt for a huge buck.
 It went great and you got your kill.
 The hunt took days and the tracking was fierce.
-(For a quick primer on how to get started hunting, click here.)

 You made it back home and you’re cleaning up your gear.
 You see your Reaper Buck Knife and there is WAY more blood on there than you remember.
 It is your go-to knife and you definitely wiped it down in the field.